jvillste/zettelkasten/how to keep related entities close to each other in indexes?.md

 # Parent attribute and EAV index ordered by parent hierarchy
 Entities could have "parent" -attribute and there could be separate EAV -index where the datoms would start with a sequence of entity ids in the parent hierarchy.

+The index file could compress the id paths because consequent datoms in the index have similar paths.